Accra Population 2018

 A turning point for the city occurred in 1908 with the construction of the Accra-Kumasi railway, which connected Accra to other regions in Ghana.

 After World War II, the city of Accra’s central business district was developed.
-Mural migrants also settled in surrounding neighborhoods, resulting in shanty-towns.
+Rural migrants also settled in surrounding neighborhoods, resulting in shanty-towns.
 Further development of the town was planned to include a country club, polo and cricket fields, and ornamental fountains and statues.
 However, Prime Minister Kwame Nkrumah developed his own plan that focused more on pride and nationalism.

 Today, the city is a business and transportation hub in Ghana.
 It is home to many popular tourist attractions, including the Academy of Arts and Science and the National Theater.
 The city also boasts a multi-story hotel, restaurants, and other buildings that were built during the 1990s.
 The city’s economy is reliant upon the finance and commercial sectors and industries including processed food, textiles and lumber.